nabto/traffic-shaping-router/README.md

 Varying delays in network will often be caused by cross-traffic from other users causing longer queues in network equipment, which should not impose packet reordering.
 This functionallity is not available in netEm.
 Linux tc is also designed to work on outgoing traffic only, though this can be circumvented by piping traffic, this is a hassle to get working. netEm offers thoughput limitation through the rate option.
 This option is made as a replacement for the TBF option in tc since using TBF together with netEm required sequential queueing disciplines in tc which, though possible, is hard to get working.

 If other queueing disciplines is to be emulated (like RED or HTB), these would still require sequential queing disciplines in tc.
 The Traffic Shaping Router aims to simplify network emulation significantly, while increasing the flexibility of the emulation.
-The Traffic Shaping Router takes each packet and passes it though a simple chain of filters which can alter, delay, or drop packets this approach greatly simplifies the usage compared to using several queing disciplines in tc.
+The Traffic Shaping Router takes each packet and passes it though a simple chain of filters which can alter, delay, or drop packets.
+This approach greatly simplifies the usage compared to using several queing disciplines in tc.

 The Traffic Shaping Router defines a simple c++ interface for the filters.
 This means any functionallity not directly covered by existing filters can easily be added by implementing a new filter.
 As an example of the simplicity of implementing a filter, below is an example of a filter randomly dropping packets with a 1% probability: